Cypress Hills Massacre: Creation of the North-West Mounted Police

 It is very difficult to measure the impact that the Cypress Hills Massacre had on Canada and the United States.
-The creation of the North-West Mounted Police (NWMP, later the Royal Canadian Mounted Police), was introduced partially as a result of the massacre.
+The creation of the NWMP was introduced partially as a result of the massacre.
 Around this time, the Lieutenant Governor of Manitoba, Alexander Morris, was concerned about perceived threats of violence to uniformed Canadians and Americans conducting geological surveys.
 As a result, Morris had to call off any further surveying until there was a solution.
 Unable to find a solution, Morris used the reports of the massacre to call on the Prime Minister of Canada, Sir John A. Macdonald, to create a police force.
-Already planning to establish a police force in the North-West Territories, Macdonald had envisioned a horse mounted brigade based on the idea of the Royal Irish Constabulary.
+Already planning to establish a police force in the North-West Territories, Macdonald had envisioned a horse-mounted brigade based on the idea of the Royal Irish Constabulary.
 The force would be small; only 300 men could enlist.
 For an area that covered 480,000 square kilometres, the force would have to be as mobile as possible.
 Alexander Campbell, the minister of the interior, did not believe sending an armed police force into the North-West Territories was necessary at this time, causing Morris to fear that any delay in training and deployment could be exacerbated further once winter fell.
 To force their creation, Morris claimed that the Métis and white settlers in the area around Portage la Prairie and Fort Qu'Appelle were experiencing fear and unrest due to the massacre.
-On September 25, 1873, the government of Canada passed an order-in-council to appoint nine officers of "Mounted Police Force for the North-West Territories".
-Recruitment began immediately, and the North-West Mounted Police was created.
+On September 25, 1873, the government of Canada issued an order-in-council to appoint nine officers of "Mounted Police Force for the North-West Territories".
+Recruitment began immediately, and the NWMP was created.
 With the new police force patrolling the area, the border could no longer be so easily crossed.

 The creation of the police force also had a political motive.
 The investigation into the massacre was to ensure that First Nations in the area were able to trust the Canadian government.
 The investigation would require international cooperation of two federal governments, and the North-West Mounted Police would take measures to make examples out of international criminals.
-Although ultimately no prosecution took place, the willingness to seek justice for any Canadian contributed to the establishment of peace between the NWMP and First Nations.
+Although ultimately the prosecutions resulted in no convictions, the willingness to seek justice for any Canadian contributed to the establishment of peace between the NWMP and First Nations.

-As time went on the Cypress Hills Massacre gradually became part of popular knowledge about Canada's past even though the event was never fully closed and dealt with.